rundeck/rundeck/docs/en/administration/14-scaling-rundeck.md

 One of Rundeck's largest deployments is based on Tomcat clusters, Oracle RAC and a SAN logstore.
 This configuration uses two pairs of 2 node clusters in two data centers.
 Each cluster is load balanced using an F5 with a GLB managing failover across data centers.
+Each Rundeck project supports a particular line of business, with each customer environment containing dozens to small hundreds of hosts.
+Each user has a login to the Rundeck GUI and conducts the work through the console.
 This Rundeck service supports 500 users in over 200 projects and 10,000 job executions a month.

 If Oracle RAC and SAN storage is not available to you, here's a similar architecture using Mysql and a WebDAV store: